Acadia Zoo - Kisma Preserve

 Kisma is devoted to raising awareness concerning the inappropriate use of wild animals.
 They participate in rescue, rehabilitation, release and breeding programs when possible.
 The best placement for the animal is a priority; therefore species on hand may change.
 These animals are refugees from show business, illegal facilities or were exotic pets.
 Some animals that may be observed include:

-• Maine natives: White-tailed deer, Fox, Ravens, Owls, Moose, Raccoons or others.
+• Maine natives: White-tailed deer, Fox, Birds, Owls, Raccoons among others native to Maine.

 Location

-Kisma is located in Trenton, MaineĀ on Route 3, between Ellsworth and Bar Harbor, and is less than thirty minutes from Acadia National Park.
+The Kisma Preserve is located on Mount Desert Island less than thirty minutes from Acadia National Park.

 More Info

 Basic Tours are available every half hour and may last an hour.
-Special opportunities are offered by reservation, such as camping, or for all ages, a Farm Animal Encounter.
+Special opportunities are offered by reservation, such as camping, or for all ages, and Animal Encounters.

 For serious individuals, Private Tours are available that offer encounters up close and with out bars.
-These include Photography Tours, Wolf, Primate and Reptile Tours, and a Moose Encounter.
+These include Photography Tours, Wolf, Primate and Reptile Tours.
 Reservations are required and dependent on the best interests of the animal.

 Kisma may not be accessible for limited mobility and does not allow strollers.
 Be prepared for outdoor walks over uneven ground, gravel and grass and indoor buildings with low level lighting.